yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ### Why Did I Write These?

 You are right to ask why I'm releasing these when there are already so many AI scripts out there.
 To that I'd say you are correct because some of them are really good.
 I'd like to explicitly acknowledge Sarevok57's amazing scripts.
-This year, I was dissatisfied with the scripts that the game offered and looked to better ones.
-There I found Sarevok57's work.
+I was dissatisfied with the scripts that the game offered and looked to better ones when I found Sarevok57's work.
 His scripts were really good; however, they didn't match my playstyle as well as I wanted.
 As a Computer Science major, I asked myself how hard can it be to make my own scripts?
 I used Sarevok57's scripts as a baseline and developed my own off of his work making updates and tweaks to most every area.
 With his blessing I am sharing these with you today.

 ## Content